CHAPTER Rev 2400

 representatives access to:

-necessary to establish the amount of compensation paid or accrued, net earnings
+to establish the amount of compensation paid or accrued, net earnings from

 dividends paid, or any other information required to be shown on any return,

-schedule or attachment required under RSA 77-E and any rules adopted to
+schedule or attachment required under RSA 77-E and any administrative rules

 a.
 Compensation policies;